karpathy/arxiv-sanity-preserver/README.md

 ### Prebuilt database

-If you'd like to browse arxiv papers from last 3 months you can download the result of running the above steps 1-6, and only run 7. to browse.
-[Here is the download link.](http://cs.stanford.edu/people/karpathy/arxiv_cv_lg_sep_to_dec.zip).
+If you'd like to browse the 10400 arxiv papers currently running in the demo, you can download the prebuilt database.
+This means you can skip steps 1-6 above and simply run the server (step 7).
+[Here is the download link.](http://cs.stanford.edu/people/karpathy/arxiv_10K_export.zip).
 Unzip in root folder and fire up flask with `serve.py`.
-Should work I think.

 ### Running online